ViktorAJStein/MMD_Wasserstein_gradient_flow_on_the_line/README.md

 scipy 1.12.0
 numpy 1.26.3
 matplotlib 3.8.2
+pypdf 4.3.1 (if you want to collate single pdf plots to one big pdf)

 Usually code is also compatible with some later or earlier versions of those packages.